twosigma/Cook/executor/README.md

 For Users
 ---------

-The cook executor supports a number of (completely optional) features beyond the standard Mesos command executor.
+The cook executor supports a number of features beyond the standard Mesos command executor.
 The executor sends the following information to the scheduler:
 1. progress update messages from the task (at intervals of `progress-sample-interval-ms` ms, see below),
 2. the exit code of the task, and